Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

   * ## Imagery
    All imagery was sourced from the website, [Pexels.](https://www.pexels.com/)

   The images I've chosen in my website give a nice professional look, whilst also keeping the website nice and simple.
-All images are related to the text that they're accompanying, to help aid the user in better understanding the purpose of the website.
+All images that are next to accompanying text have a connection to them, which aids the user in better understanding the purpose of the website.
 The simple look of the website works well with the massive hero image in the landing section that is meant to attract the users attention.